-- For each grant, provide the following information: - Year(s) funded - Give the year(s) of the award including the end date for the current funding cycle; do not include unfunded extensions; if project is a clinical trial and the end date is based upon completion of enrollment, report as such (e.g., 2002-completion of enrollment) - \circ Role on project if not PI or Site PI - If you are not PI or Site PI, provide your official title on the grant.
-Examples include: Project PI on a program project, co-PI, Investigator, Consultant, Mentor - Do not list grants on which you are not specifically included as a named investigator/collaborator, including those projects or trials for which your sole role is contribution of patients - Funding source/Granting agency - Name of government agency and institute, if applicable (e.g., DOD, AHRQ, CDC, NIH/NHLBI), name of company, foundation, professional society or local institution (e.g., hospital) awarding the grant - Grant type and grant number - If applicable, grant number, including codes for grant type and agency (e.g., R01 HDxxxxx) - Grant type examples (list below not meant to be comprehensive): - For government funding: individual investigator initiated grant, mentored training grant, transition to independence grant, institutional training grant, mid-career mentoring award, program project, contract, cooperative agreement or conference development - For industry funding: individual research project, phase 1, 2 or 3 drug trial; note if investigator initiated - For foundation, professional society or local institutional funding: career development, research, educational or clinical project - For current grants on which you are PI, Site PI or PI of a project as part of a program project/SPORE grant, include total direct costs over the entire funding period - Site PIs should report direct costs for the subcontract, not the overall grant - Do not include monetary information for grants on which you are not PI or Site PI - The reporting of total direct costs for past grants on which you were PI, Site PI or PI of a project as part of a program project/SPORE grant is optional - Title of the grant (name of PI or Site PI) - Description of the major goals of the study and your contributions to the project (limit of 2 sentences) - Description should emphasize intellectual contributions - For multicenter trials indicate any roles in the overall project (e.g., member or chair of the steering committee, member or leader of paper writing groups)
+- Group in two categories: Past and Current.
+Within each category, list funding chronologically according to the year when funding began.
+If a project is currently funded, do not list it under past funding - For each grant, provide the following information: - Year(s) funded - Give the year(s) of the award including the end date for the current funding cycle; do not include unfunded extensions; if project is a clinical trial and the end date is based upon completion of enrollment, report as such (e.g., 2002-completion of enrollment) - o Role on project if not PI or Site PI - If you are not PI or Site PI, provide your official title on the grant.
+Examples include: Project PI on a program project, co-PI, Investigator, Consultant, Mentor - Do not list grants on which you are not specifically included as a named investigator/collaborator, including those projects or trials for which your sole role is contribution of patients - Funding source/Granting agency - Name of government agency and institute, if applicable (e.g., DOD, AHRQ, CDC, NIH/NHLBI), name of company, foundation, professional society or local institution (e.g., hospital) awarding the grant - o Grant type and grant number - If applicable, grant number, including codes for grant type and agency (e.g., R01 HDxxxxx) - Grant type examples (list below not meant to be comprehensive): - For government funding: individual investigator initiated grant, mentored training grant, transition to independence grant, institutional training grant, mid-career mentoring award, program project, contract, cooperative agreement or conference development - For industry funding: individual research project, phase 1, 2 or 3 drug trial; note if investigator initiated

-• For each grant report the following:
+- o For foundation, professional society or local institutional funding: career development, research, educational or clinical project - o For current grants on which you are PI, Site PI or PI of a project as part of a program project/SPORE grant, include total direct costs over the entire funding period - Site PIs should report direct costs for the subcontract, not the overall grant - Do not include monetary information for grants on which you are not PI or Site PI - The reporting of total direct costs for past grants on which you were PI, Site PI or PI of a - project as part of a program project/SPORE grant is optional - o Title of the grant (name of PI or Site PI) - o Description of the major goals of the study and your contributions to the project (limit of 2 sentences) - Description should emphasize intellectual contributions - For multicenter trials indicate any roles in the overall project (e.g., member or chair of the steering committee, member or leader of paper writing groups) - For each grant report the following: